-In June 2022, the Compensation Committee resolved to adopt an executive compensation recovery policy (the "Clawback Policy").
-Under the Clawback Policy, the Board, in its limited discretion, may seek to recover any excess incentive awards (whether in the form of cash or equity), from any of its executive officers, as designated as such by the Board under Section 16 of the Exchange Act, and Rule 3b-7 under the Exchange Act, who have been designated as such over any period in the three years since any incident which causes the Board to seek recovery, in the event the executive officer is deemed responsible for an event that results or resulted in a restatement of the Company's financial disclosures as a result of fraud or misconduct.
+Effective as of October 2, 2023, the Compensation Committee adopted a new executive compensation recovery policy (the "Clawback Policy").
+Under the Clawback Policy, the Board, in its limited discretion, or, if so designated by the Board, the Compensation Committee, shall seek to recover, in the case that the Company is required to prepare an accounting restatement, subject to limited exceptions, any incentive-based compensation (whether in the form of cash or equity) in excess of the amount of incentive-based compensation that otherwise would have been received had it been determined in accordance with the accounting restatement, from any of its executive officers, as designated as such by the Board under Section 16 of the Exchange Act, and Rule 3b-7 under the Exchange Act, who have been designated as such over any period in the three fiscal years since the date the Company is required to prepare such an accounting restatement, whether or not the executive officer is deemed responsible for an event that results or resulted in a restatement of the Company's financial disclosures as a result of fraud or misconduct.